 The Siskiyou Artists Association is pleased to offer a scholarship every Spring to a promising student artist in Siskiyou County.
-This year the scholarship is $1000 and includes a three year Siskiyou Artists Association membership.
-The scholarship winner’s artwork will be featured in the SAA Fall membership show.
+The scholarship is $1000 and includes a three year Siskiyou Artists Association membership.
+The scholarship winner’s artwork is featured in the SAA Fall membership show.
 The scholarships, awarded annually, are available to graduating Siskiyou County high school seniors or students enrolled at College of the Siskiyous.
 If you know of an eligible individual who is planning to continue their art education, please encourage them to apply.
-Applications must be received by SAA no later than April 30, 2023.
+Download the 2024 Scholarship Application with the link below.

 Qualifications and Instructions